Updated: Jun 25

 To help me prioritise the key photos, I ask every client, regardless of diagnosis, what is most important to them in the session to capture.
 Knowing expectations in advance helps me plan the session and I can highlight to parents how the photoshoot will play out.

-Some children with autism have a short attention span, so too many setups and outfit changes will be too exhausting, so achieving the important photos first is critical to a successful session, and everything else is a bonus.
+Some Autistic children have a short attention span, so too many setups and outfit changes will be too exhausting, so achieving the important photos first is critical to a successful session, and everything else is a bonus.

 9. Greet the child.